xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Ldap.rst

 Server
 ^^^^^^

-Choose your LDAP type (OpenLDAP or Active Directory / Novell eDirectory).
+Choose your LDAP type (OpenLDAP or Active Directory).
 This is used internally to follow (or not) referrals returned by the LDAP server and to help you with suggested mapping configuration.